waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

    <P> <b>git checkout master</b> (to navigate to the master branch).</P>
   <p> <b> git checkout branchName</b> (to naviage to another branch other than the master branch).</p>

 <p> <b>  REVERT</b> - helps to create another commit after modifying a particular commit of a particular branch.
-For example, you have a commit called "hello world" containing "<p>Hello world</p>" as the content.
-If want to change the content to <p> Hello Nigeria </p>, you need to make another commit by reverting the "hello world" commit.
+For example, you have a commit called "hello world", containing "Hello world" as the content.
+If you want to change the content to "Hello Nigeria", you need to make another commit by reverting the "hello world" commit.
 This preserves the "hello world" commit and also produce a new commit e.g "Hello Nigeria".
 Use the steps below for reverting your commit:</p>
     <p>1.
 Stage your code by entering <b>git add .</b> </P>
   <p>  2.
 Revert your commit by entering <b>git revert newCommitName</b> then press enter</P>